WinnerWind/cava-for-kdeplasma/README.md

 panel_cava.py -f 60 -b 5 -c average > /dev/shm/cava_output.txt &
 ```

+Replacing `60` with your desired frame rate and `5` with your desired number of bars.

 ### Colours
 You can edit the colours in the dictionary `ansi_colors` in `~/.local/bin/panel_cava.py` with your desired colours.
 ```py